plepe/modulekit-form/README.md

 Definition:
 * type: 'form_chooser'
 * def: a list of available sub elements
+* presets: a list of pre-defined values, with:
+  * name: name of the selection
+  * value: value to set if chosen
+* presets:label: label of the input field for the presets
 * min: how many elements must be selected at minimum
 * max: how many elements must be selected at maximum
 * exclude_null_values: if true, remove null values from the array.
 Default: false.